Year 4 (Yew, Birch & Mulberry)

 - Help your child fluently recall all times tables and corresponding division facts

 - Can your child tell the time both analogue and digital?
 (This is a life skill!!
-Help them to practise this)
+Help them to practice this)

 - Help them learn their weekly spellings.